marianafantini/feedback-component-angular-elements/README.md

 ## Further information about this project

 I used [this blog post](https://blog.bitsrc.io/using-angular-elements-why-and-how-part-1-35f7fd4f0457) to learn how to use Angular Elements.
 I just made a few changes to the `custombuild.sh` script, changing the `dist` files to the ones my project generated and adding the `css` bit.
-I also changed the `preview` file to `docs` to be able to use GitHub Pages to serve this component.
+I also changed the `preview` file to `docs` to be able to use GitHub Pages to serve this preview page.

 ## Further help